pierre-rouleau/pel/README.rst

   `😃`_
 - And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux and macOS like a pro? `🥳`_
+- And you want or need to write your own elisp code to use other packages and add extra key bindings or logic?
+Place that logic inside pel-user-init file and enjoy! `🤩`_

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.